trawick/emptyhammock-project-template/docs/vagrant_server_setup.md

 Initial setup for Vagrant
 -------------------------

-Install Vagrant 1.8.7 or later in order to test a Vagrant-managed server.

 #### ssh port configuration

 `Vagrantfile` has a command like the following which sets the ssh port